Skip to content

 Amazon is the biggest and most convenient place for most people to find and access your book.
 But Amazon hates the idea of making things completely free, so they put obstacles in your way if you want to do that.
 The cheapest you can make an ebook on Amazon by default is 99 cents.
 Here's what you'll need to do to get the price down to zero:

-1. Sign up for a Smashwords account: Go to the Smashwords website and create an account if you don't already have one (yes, the website looks dated and unprofessional, but that's ok).
+1. Sign up for a Draft2Digital account: Go to their website and create an account if you don't already have one..

-8. Upload your ebook separately to Amazon KDP and publish it there.
-Make sure it's linked to your print version.
+4. Upload your ebook separately to Amazon KDP and publish it there.
+Make sure it's linked to your print version if you chose to publish a print version through them.

-Note: If you try reporting the lower price on Smashwords before your title is available on sites like B&N and Apple Books, it won’t work.
+Note: If you try reporting the lower price before your title is available on sites like B&N and Apple Books, it won’t work.

 Other File Formats